East Coast:(800) 451-4854 West Coast:(800) 452-2663

 New York: $1,000

 For a complete list of requirements in your state, contact Ashton Agency.
-We write public adjuster bonds in all 50 states.
+We write surety bonds in all 50 states.

 Iowa Raises Public Adjuster Bond to $50,000

-One of the biggest recent changes in the public adjuster bond landscape happened in Iowa.
-Under SF 619, signed into law and implemented through Iowa Insurance Division Bulletin 25-04, the state increased its public adjuster bond requirement from $20,000 to $50,000 effective July 1, 2025.
+One of the biggest recent changes in the surety bond landscape happened in Iowa.
+Under SF 619, signed into law and implemented through Iowa Insurance Division Bulletin 25-04, the state increased its bond requirement from $20,000 to $50,000 effective July 1, 2025.

 The increase applies to both new applicants and existing licensees at their next renewal.
 Iowa made this change in response to rising insurance claims and costs from catastrophic weather events across the state.
 The new law also introduced additional licensing requirements for independent adjusters, appraisers, and umpires.